GDSL-UL/san/docs/01-overview.md

 * Assignment 1 (50%) - see relevant Chapters for details i.e. Chapters \@ref(points)
 * Assignment 2 (50%)

-Maximum word count: 2,000 words, excluding figures and references.
+*Maximum word count: 2,000 words*, excluding figures and references.
 Both assignments will be similar in format.
 Each teaching week, you will be required to address a set of questions relating to the module content covered in that week.
 You should use roughly the same number of words to document your answers each week.
-For assignment 1, for example, you will be required to address questions in Weeks 2, 3 and 4 so we should roughly document your answers in 666 words (= 2,000 / 3) each week; that is max. as noted below.
+For assignment 1, for example, you will be required to address questions in Weeks 2, 3 and 4 so we should roughly document your answers in 666 words (= 2,000 / 3) each week.

 Assignments need to be prepared in *R Notebook* format and then converted into a self-contained HTML file that will then be submitted via Turnitin.